lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ~~~~
-{: #Fig-CoAP-header-1 title='CoAP Context to compress header without token'}
+{: #Fig-CoAP-header-1 title='CoAP Context to compress header without Token'}

-The version  and Token Length fields are elided.
-The 26 method and response codes
+SCHC compression in this example, elides the version and the Token Length fields.
-defined in {{RFC7252}} has been shrunk to 5 bits
+The 26 method and response codes defined in {{RFC7252}} has been shrunk to 5 bits
-using a matching list.
-Uri-Path contains
+using a "match-mapping" MO.
+The Uri-Path contains a single element indicated in the
-a single element indicated in the matching operator.
+TV and elided with the CDA "not-sent".

 SCHC Compression reduces the header sending only the Type, a mapped
-code and the least significant bits of Message ID (9 bits in the example above).
+code, and the least significant bits of Message ID (9 bits in the example above).

 Note that a request sent by a client located in an Application Server to a server
 located in the device, may not be compressed through